Alcohol and Omega-3: Can You Take Them Together?

 Why is this important?

-The stakes scale with why you're taking omega-3.
-For general wellness the impact is small, but for people on prescription fish oil it can undermine the entire treatment.
+The stakes scale with why you take omega-3.
+For everyday wellness the practical impact is small; for someone using prescription-strength fish oil to bring down genuinely high triglycerides, regular alcohol can work against the treatment.

 Pancreatitis risk

-Alcohol promotes inflammation, working against another major reason people take omega-3 in the first place.
-The anti-inflammatory effect of fish oil gets partially erased.
+Alcohol can promote inflammation, working against another common reason people take omega-3 in the first place.

-Both alcohol and fish oil have mild blood-thinning effects through different mechanisms.
-Serious bleeding is unlikely in healthy adults, but people on antiplatelet or anticoagulant drugs should flag the combination to their doctor.
+Both alcohol and fish oil have mild blood-thinning effects.
+Serious bleeding is unlikely in healthy adults, but flag the combination if you also take antiplatelet or anticoagulant medicines.

-Routine blood work tracking triglycerides, total cholesterol, and liver enzymes is the best way to confirm whether the combination is working in your favor.
+Lab work, not guesswork, is the honest way to confirm whether your fish oil is working in your favor.

 What should you do?